neelsmith/latin101/docs/index.md

 ## Week at a glance: Nov.
 14 - Nov.
 18

 We continue to practice reading Latin with subordinate clauses.

+We learn a second pair of infinitives (the *perfect active and passive infinitives*), and introduce *indirect statement*.

 ### Sequence of tenses: a flow chart

+Reference:  sequence of tenses.

 ![Sequence of tenses](./imgs/sot.png)